Pe-KaY/multi-step-form/README.md

 ## Local Development
 - Clone or fork the repo.
-- Cd into the your created directory or folder and open it with the preferred editor of your choice.
+- Cd into the created directory or folder and open it with the preferred editor of your choice.
 - Run `npm install` to initialise your local development environment or workspace.
 - You can run `npm start` or `ng serve` to start your local server and play with the project.